jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

             ( [], context )
 ```

 Other than that, the package releases have several times improved performance and improved the test failure messages and assertions.
-I haven't actually benchmarked the performance much, but I confirmed that the test failure messages have made some people's testing easier.
+I haven't benchmarked the performance much, but I confirmed that the test failure messages have made some people's testing easier.

 ### Changes in the CLI

-There has been quite a lot of performance improvements that I won't go into detail, because I don't have benchmark data.
+There has been quite a lot of performance improvements that I won't go into detail because I don't have benchmark data.
 Earlier versions had some stability issues that I have fixed quickly, and I still aim to keep the project bug-free.

 A lot more visible (and invisible) changes happened on the CLI side.
 Just FYI, the versions I will mention henceforth are for the CLI.
 Oddly enough, the minor versions of the CLI and the Elm package have always been in sync, but that was not done on purpose. 🤷‍♂️